“The expert in anything was once a beginner.”

 - Helen Hayes

-EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, highly productive method of therapy that uses your brain’s natural healing process as the primary tool to treat traumatic and impactful experiences.
-It can bring quick and lasting relief to a variety of mental struggles and pains.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, shockingly productive method of therapy that uses your brain’s natural healing process as the to treat traumatic/impactful experiences.
+It can bring quick & lasting relief to various mental struggles and pains.

 Your brain may have become overloaded when it attempted to process and store those memories causing them being stored inefficiently.

 ('Trapping’ negative feelings and sensations in your mind and nervous system)